 Challenges with top CROs

-- Collaborate into a sponsor’s program from a strategic and cultural perspective
+- Collaborate with a sponsor’s program from a strategic and cultural perspective.

 Here is the list of top CROs worldwide based on terms of total revenue, net income, and expenses, growth between 2018.